Oxford University - Exeter College. Image courtesy of Billy Wilson.

 The Front Quadrangle

-Exeter College’s Front Quad sits on the site of the medieval college.
-Only Palmer’s Tower in the north-eastern corner, built in 1432, is the only structure that remains from the early buildings.
-The tower was once the primary entrance to the college and now houses offices and lodgings for fellows.
-The quadrangle is dominated by the chapel, constructed in 1854–1860, and heavily inspired by the Sainte-Chapelle in Paris.
+The tower was once the college’s primary entrance and now houses fellows’ offices and lodgings.
+The quadrangle is dominated by the chapel, constructed in 1854–1860 and heavily inspired by the Sainte-Chapelle in Paris.
 The hall was constructed in 1618 and is notable for its vaulted ceilings and numerous fine portraits.
-The Front Quad also houses the Junior, Middle, and Senior Common Rooms, and lodgings for fellows and undergraduates.
+The Front Quad also houses the Junior, Middle, and Senior Common Rooms, as well as lodgings for fellows and undergraduates.

 The Margary Quadrangle